 Visit Paris with a TWEEN

-You CAN travel happily with all ages.
+You CAN travel happily with all ages including teens and toddlers.
 Planning is key.

 Visit Paris with a TWEEN